moj-analytical-services/rpackage_training/README.md

         data %>% filter(Year == 2020)

-Doing this inside a package would cause the dplyr library to be loaded into the R environment which can then have unexpected (global) effects for the user, with their code then running in ways that they might not expect or want.
+Doing this inside a package would cause the dplyr library to be loaded into the R environment which can then have unexpected (global) effects for the user of your package.
+Their code could then run in ways that they might not expect or want.
 For example, if someone's code uses the base function filter(), calling your package that references the dplyr filter() function as above could result in the filter() commands running as if they were dplyr ones.
-Instead of loading the whole package in, the correct way to use a function from another package is to call it specifically when you need it.
+Instead, to use a function from another package, you should call it specifically when you need it.
 You can do this using a double colon e.g.

         data %>% dplyr::filter(Year == 2020)